ahundt/repomix/README.md

 The git logs include commit dates, messages, and file paths for each commit, providing valuable context for AI analysis of code evolution and development patterns.

-To analyze git commit history with AI-generated commit detection:
+To analyze git commit history:

 ```bash
 # Include comprehensive commit history analysis